Gapuwiyak

 We aim to provide care as close to home as possible and directly in the communities where the patients live.

-The team understands the challenges of leaving the community to receive care in an unfamiliar location and we aim to ensure that patients travel as little as possible in the delivery of IRIS.
+We understand the challenges of leaving the community to receive care, and we aim to ensure that patients travel as little as possible to receive care.

-This reduces the dislocation of communities and greatly improves patient and carer experiences.
+Reducing the disruption of communities to greatly improve patient and carer experiences.

 Bringing specialist teams into these communities also provides a source of revenue for the local economy via the businesses we support during our stay.